NikKowPHP/social-brain/TASKS.md

-- [x] Address feedback on "protocol overload" by restructuring the book's learning hierarchy.
-- [x] Make the "Maria" case study less of a "perfect trajectory" by introducing a catastrophic failure, more internal conflict, and varied case studies.
-- [x] Address the "authenticity vs. manipulation" tightrope by making the "Shadow Conductor" a recurring character, emphasizing the debrief as a path to authenticity, and acknowledging the awkwardness of learning.
+- [x] Address protocol overload by reinforcing the Core Trio/Ensemble hierarchy, consolidating the Hijack Emergency Protocol, and introducing the concept of Protocol Stacks for complexity management.